 |Famous Courses||Engineering, Journalism, Animal Behaviour|

 96 per cent of Lincoln's most recent graduates were in work or further study six months after finishing their course with more than 80 per cent in graduate level roles (Destinations of Leavers from Higher Education Survey 2016/17, published July 2018).
-Lincoln is a top 50 UK university, ranked 45th in the UK (out of 135) in The Times University Guide 2021.
+The University is also in the top 20 universities for UK student satisfaction (Guardian university Guide 2022).

 Based in the heart of Lincoln’s city centre, most student accommodation at the University is either on the Brayford Pool Campus or just a short distance away.